 As Vice Chancellor, Professor Willett developed the foundations for the new kind of university envisaged by the Interim Council, devoting himself tirelessly to the task of building a university that was alternate and yet complementary to other universities within Brisbane.

-The University honoured Professor Willett with the title Professor Emeritus, the honorary degree of Doctor of the University, and later by renaming the Information Services Centre on the Nathan Campus as the Willett Centre.
+The University honoured Professor Willett with the title Professor Emeritus, the honorary degree of Doctor of the University, and later by renaming the Information Services Centre on South Brisbane (Nathan) as the Willett Centre.

 Professor Emeritus F. John Willett